-To complete this basin characterization report and to build a foundation for future work in the basin, H-GAC initiated a stakeholder outreach effort.
-Steps to begin project outreach included
+To update the basin characterization report and continue building a foundation for future work in the basin, H-GAC engaged basin stakeholders by:

-- identifying potential watershed and basin interest groups (Appendix A); - developing a one-page information brochure (Appendix B); - constructing a Basin 11 website; - contacting potential stakeholders to determine their level of interest and share project goals and information; and - collecting initial stakeholder feedback concerning the basin.
+- maintaining contact with interested stakeholders and basin interest groups to share project information and provide notification of public meetings (Appendix A), - updating as needed, the one-page information brochure (Appendix B), - maintaining a Basin 11 website, and - hosting public and one-on-one stakeholder meetings to share project information and feedback on topics concerning the basin.

-H-GAC identified a total of 372 potential stakeholders in Basin 11.
+In 2016, H-GAC identified a total of 372 potential stakeholders in Basin 11.
 H-GAC contacted each stakeholder through an email sent to the entire stakeholder group.
 The email "blast" was then followed up by prioritizing the list for further direct phone and email outreach.
 Each potential stakeholder was given the one-page project brochure.
 Stakeholders directly contracted were afforded greater project information, given an opportunity to fill out a project survey, and queried as to their interest in participating in future basin and watershed meetings.
-From the initial list of 372 potential stakeholders, 32 individuals and organizations have voiced interest in participating.
+From the initial list of 372 potential stakeholders, 32 individuals and organizations voiced interest in participating in Basin 11.
+H-GAC followed up the initial 2016 outreach by hosting two public meetings and one-on-one meetings.